 - Integration related Plugins (Confluence, Jenkins CI) have been updated to support passing the Milestone information back and forth.

 Keep in mind, that using Milestones is totally optional.
-You can start your project as earlier and add your milestones later on when you need one.
+You can start your project earlier and add your milestones later on when you need one.
 Using them is recommended though, as the milestone view offers a handy view on your testing progress.

 New report templates

 Reporting of Testlab has been revised with a number of new report templates.
-In addition to the new reports presented below, the number of existing report templates have been added with new filtering and configuration possibilities.
+In addition to the new reports presented below, the number of existing report templates has been added with new filtering and configuration possibilities.